Basic Women’s Rape Aggression Defense (R.A.D.) Course

 Review and Simulation

 The review and simulation provides registrants with an opportunity to review techniques from the previous courses they have attended.
 Simulation follows the review.
 During simulation, students are given the opportunity to utilize techniques taught in the RAD/Self-Defense courses to fend off an attack by an aggressor (instructors trained in conducting simulation exercises).
 Simulation is recorded and reviewed at the end of class to allow participants to review their technique.
-Basic RAD or the Gender Inclusive Basic Self Defense Course is a prerequisite.
+Basic Women’s RAD Course or the Basic Self Defense Course is a prerequisite.

 Who Can Participate?

-These courses are open to women ages 11 and up.
-However, women 11 through 17 years of age MUST be accompanied by a female parent or guardian.
-Parents wishing to put their daughters through these courses should consider their child’s emotional maturity level prior to enrolling them.
+Parents wishing to put their daughters through the RAD courses should consider their child’s emotional maturity level prior to enrolling them.
 These courses do discuss rape, sexual assault, and other sexual situations.

 What do participants think about R.A.D.?